United States Medical Licensing Examination

-The United States Medical Licensing Examination (USMLE) is a series
+The United States Medical Licensing Examination (USMLE) is

-and clinical knowledge.
-USMLE Step I and II is
+basic medical and clinical knowledge.
+USMLE Step 1 and 2 is

 required for all MD students to graduate.
-USMLE Step III is
+USMLE Step 3 is

 required by MD graduates in order to be granted a medical

 license.
 DO graduates generally do not need to take Step 3.